Frequently Asked Questions

 ABOUT OUR PRODUCTS

 Our jewellery is made in China and our manufacturer adheres to the highest jewellery standards.
 Our products are hypoallergenic, which means theyre free from nickel, lead, and cadmium.
-Our sterling silver products are compliant with jewellery standards: EN 1811 - Nickel release / EN 12472 - Lead Content, Cadmium Content. * Please note that it is impossible to extract 100% of nickel, and trace amounts may be found.

 What is your jewellery made from?